-Operation without Terminating Resistors The DeviceNet network will not function properly without Terminating Resistors.
+Operation without Terminating Resistors The DeviceNet network will not function properly without Terminating Resis- tors.
 Communications errors will occur, such as remote I/O communications errors and communications timeouts.
 The signals in a DeviceNet network are comparable to surface waves on water.
-When a stone is dropped in a bucket of water, circular waves emanate from the stone and run into the sides of the bucket and the reflected waves interfere with the waves coming from the center.
+When a stone is dropped in a bucket of water, circular waves ema- nate from the stone and run into the sides of the bucket and the reflected waves interfere with the waves coming from the center.
 As a result, the waves from the center become distorted.
 The same principle applies to the digital signals in a DeviceNet network.
 When the digital signals (waves) passing through the network reach the end of the network, the bounce back and interfere with the signals (waves) emanating from the DeviceNet Master (center) of the network.

-The Terminating Resistors absorb the digital signals at the ends of the network so that they do not bounce back and distort the signals from the Master.

-Operation with Too Many Terminating Resistors

-If Terminating Resistors are attached at all T-branch Taps within the network, the digital communications signals will be absorbed midway through the network and the network will not function normally.
-Communications errors will occur, such as remote I/O communications errors and communications timeouts.

-Checking the Installation of Terminating Resistors

-If communications errors occur when setting up the system, it is possible to check whether or not the Terminating Resistors are connected properly.
-Turn OFF the network power supply and use a multimeter to test the resistance between any node's CAN H signal wire (white) and CAN L signal wire (blue).

-- A normal resistance reading is 50 to 70 Ω . - If the resistance is greater than 70 Ω , there may be a broken signal line in the network or one or both Terminating Resistors may be missing.
-A reading of about 100 Ω indicates that one Terminating Resistor is missing.

-A reading of about 300 Ω or higher indicates that both Terminating Resistors are missing.

-• If the resistance is less than 50 Ω , there may be too many Terminating Resistors (3 or more) in the network.
+The Terminating Resistors absorb the digital signals at the ends of the net- work so that they do not bounce back and distort the signals from the Mas- ter.
+Operation with Too Many Terminating Resistors If Terminating Resistors are attached at all T-branch Taps within the network, the digital communications signals will be absorbed midway through the net- work and the network will not function normally.
+Communications errors will occur, such as remote I/O communications errors and communications time- outs.
+Checking the Installation of Terminating Resistors outs.
+If communications errors occur when setting up the system, it is possible check whether or not the Terminating Resistors are connected properly.
+The OFF the network power supply and use a multimeter to test the resistare between any node's CAN H signal wire (white) and CAN L signal wire (blue • A normal resistance reading is 50 to 70 Ω. If the resistance is greater than 70 Ω, there may be a broken signal I in the network or one or both Terminating Resistors may be missin A reading of about 100 Ω indicates that one Terminating Resistor missing.
+A reading of about 300 Ω or higher indicates that both Terminating Fesistors are missing.
+If the resistance is less than 50 Ω, there may be too many Terminate Resistors (3 or more) in the network.
+Multimeter Multimeter Use a multimeter to measure the resistance between the signal wires.